faissalwise/recetteApp-exercices-instructions/README.md

 ```
 Updating the Menu Component:

-Open menu.component.ts file and update its content, first by deleting the dishes constant and then make the following changes:
+Open menu.component.ts file and update its content, first by deleting the plats constant and then make the following changes:

 ```javascript
 import { Component, OnInit } from '@angular/core';